next-tms/freight_kit/README.md

 ### FedEx connection

-The `:login` key passed to `ReactiveShipping::FedEx.new()` is really the FedEx meter number, not the FedEx login.
+The `:login` key passed to `HyperCarrier::FedEx.new()` is really the FedEx meter number, not the FedEx login.

-When developing with test credentials, be sure to pass `test: true` to `ReactiveShipping::FedEx.new()`.
+When developing with test credentials, be sure to pass `test: true` to `HyperCarrier::FedEx.new()`.

 ## Tests